LimingXLiming/JiangLiming/_pages/Publication.md

 #### Webinar and Invited Talks
+* Numerical Modelling and Experimental Study for fire safety of modern buildings, Jingganshan University, Ji’An, 23 Nov 2023.
+* Future Fire-safe Facade Glass System with Active Ventilation, Joint Symposium 2023- Shaping the future: Trends and Insights for Tomorrow Technologies Development in Greater Bay Area, 22 Nov 2023.
+* PolyU Research on Building Fire Safety Engineering and International Research Trend, The 4th Engineer Salon of China Association of Engineers, online, 15 Oct 2023.
+* Recent research at PolyU Aiming for True Fire Safety of Modern Buildings, Nanyang Technological University, Singapore, 19 July 2023.
 * Recent Progress on compartmental fire and numerical modelling research, Wuhan University(武汉大学), 6 June 2023.
 * Recent Progress on compartmental fire and numerical modelling research, Tongji University(同济大学), 30 May 2023.
 * Trend and Rethinking of ‘Structures in Fire’ Research and Numerical Modelling Solutions, Chongqing University(重庆大学), 26 May 2023.